jonincubit/asahi_mosaic/README.md

 ### Run

-python3 inference_houses.py --img-path16bit /path/to/dataset/ --dataset dataset1
+python3 inference_houses.py --img-path16bit /path/to/dataset/ --img-path8bit /path/to/dataset8bit/ --dataset dataset1
-python3 inference_roads.py --img-path16bit /path/to/dataset/ --dataset dataset1
+python3 inference_roads.py --img-path16bit /path/to/dataset/ --img-path8bit /path/to/dataset8bit/ --dataset dataset1

-Where img-path16bit is the path to a directory containing all the .tif and .tfw files for a dataset to be processed, the optional parameter dataset is there to separate different datasets by name.
+Where img-path16bit is the path to a directory containing all the .tif and .tfw files for a dataset to be processed, the images will be automatically converted to 8bit and saved to the path contained in img-path8bit, the optional parameter dataset is there to separate different datasets by name.
 This commands will process the images and generate masks for the detected houses and roads respectively and will save them to ./houses and ./roads

-python3 mosaic.py --img-path16bit /path/to/dataset/ --dataset dataset1
+python3 mosaic.py --img-path16bit /path/to/dataset/ --img-path8bit /path/to/dataset8bit/ --dataset dataset1
 This commands will process the images and generate individual mosaic lines and will save them to ./mosaic_tmp

-python3  piecing_releasefinal.py --img-path16bit /path/to/dataset/ --dataset dataset1
+python3  piecing_releasefinal.py --img-path16bit /path/to/dataset/ --img-path8bit /path/to/dataset8bit/ --dataset dataset1
 This commands will process the images and generate mosaic lines that fit together as a dataset and will save them to ./output

 ### Time

-Due to the large image file size the execution time for the road/house mask generation is around 1 minute per mask in a RTX2080 GPU, intermediate mosaic lines take around 1 minute as per mask, but might take up to 10 minutes or more depending on amount of buildings and compleity of the graph, generating the final mosaic .shp should take around a day of processing for ~200 images
+Due to the large image file size the execution time for the road/house mask generation is around 1 minute per mask in a RTX2080 GPU, intermediate mosaic lines take around 1 minute per mask, but might take up to 10 minutes or more depending on amount of buildings and compleity of the graph, generating the final mosaic .shp should take around a day of processing for ~200 images